 Global Human Capital Trends report surveyed over 10,000 HR and business leaders, across 140 countries, as to perceived challenges ahead for business/HR leaders.
 No surprises – organisational culture, engagement, employee value proposition (EVP) were top priorities in 2017, according to the report.

-Continuing into 2018, all things employee experience ranks even higher from previous year.
+Continuing into 2019 everything employee experience ranks even higher from the previous year.

 Disruptive change is coming, in the way organisations will secure, manage and keep workers.